drewm1980/multi_view_stereo_benchmark/README.md

 A note about rigor: this is NOT a research oriented benchmark.
 I am developing it in one day.
 Think of it as a tool for us to use in communication with vendors, that is at least better than looking at one point cloud and going "meh, looks good..."

 ## Dependencies
-I used the default pcl in ubuntu 14.04: sudo apt-get install libpcl-1.7-all-dev

 C++ development stuff
-sudo apt-get install build-essential sudo apt-get install cmake cmake-curses-gui sudo apt-get install git g++
+    sudo apt-get install build-essential
+    sudo apt-get install cmake cmake-curses-gui
+    sudo apt-get install git g++

 python stuff
-sudo apt-get install python3 python3-numpy
+    sudo apt-get install python3 python3-numpy python3-pandas

+I used the default pcl in ubuntu 14.04:
+    sudo apt-get install libpcl-1.7-all-dev

 Warning!
 Dependencies are still in flux!

 ## Building

+1. Clone this repo `git clone git@github.com:drewm1980/multi_view_stereo_benchmark.git`

+This will pull down the code for the benchmark itself.

+The source code for the benchmarked algorithms, as well as the source dataset for the benchmark, are stored in git submodules.
+To pull down all of that, run `git submodule init` in the root of the repository

 The benchmark is a mix of Python 3 and C++ wrapped in python.
 You must first build the C++ parts:

-1. cd multi_view_stereo_benchmark
+1. `cd multi_view_stereo_benchmark`
-1. ccmake .
+1. `ccmake .`
 1. (press c to configure, e if PCL stuff throws errors, g to generate Makefiles and exit)
-1. make
+1. `make`

+1. Building the reconstruction algorithms using the instructions in extern/README.md

 ## Running

-1. Download the dataset from the google drive and place it as a subdirectory "data" in the root directory of this git repository.
-1. ./compare_clouds.py should run without errors in under a second on a typical workstation.
+1. Run `./reconstruct.py` to generate all of the point cloud reconstructions
+1. Run `./benchmark.py` to perform all of point cloud comparisons and output the benchmark results

 # FAQ

 1. Why are the images upside down?
 Because my cameras are mounted upside down.
+1. Why is the directory structure the way it is?
+This benchmark evolved out of another internal benchmark and I'm trying to keep it mostly compatible.